TimUnderhay/xsoar-incident-creator/README.md

 1. Install Node.js.
 This is beyond the scope of this Readme.
 2. Clone this repository by running `git clone https://github.com/tundisto/demisto-incident-importer.git`.
-2. Install all necessary packages by running `npm install` from the cloned repo's directory.
+2. Install all necessary packages by running `npm install && cd server && npm install && cd ..` from the cloned repo's directory.
 3. Start the Node.js server by running `npm run server`.
 4. In a separate terminal, start the Angular compiler using `npm start`.